-We record premiums written at policy inception and recognize them as revenue on a pro rata basis over the policy term.
+We record premiums written at policy inception and recognize them as revenue on a pro rata basis over the policy term or, in the case of crop insurance, over the period of risk.
 The portion of premiums that could be earned in the future is deferred and reported as unearned premiums.
 When policies lapse, the Company reverses the unearned portion of the written premium and removes the applicable unearned premium.
 Policy-related fee income is recognized when collected.